k(no)w poverty? Week of Service | 2019

 This course will give students the opportunity to work on real issues that service providers face in attempting to alleviate poverty.
 The service providers that students will work with are the ones that we would have worked with during the Week of Service (egs.
 Salvation Army, Alabama Rural Ministry, Jean Dean Reading is Fundamental).
 It is envisioned that students will work in teams on a special project that answers a real world or research problem for a service provider.
 This seminar is a (3 credit hours) academic course and will meet eight to twelve times over the course of the semester.

-Here are all the combinations of courses that are allowed for Week of Service participants in Fall 2018:
+All combinations of courses allowed for Week of Service participants in Fall 2019:

 HONR 1087 007 only (1 credit total)